Man Utd players want Cristiano Ronaldo gone before end of World Cup after interview controversy

 Ronaldo talks about experience/respect, but his interview is a lesson in how to disrespect a club/fans.
 I don’t care how many times he says he loves the fans/club, he doesn’t.
 I’d half understand if he’d moved on, but when interview was done, HE WAS STILL A #MUFC PLAYER!— Tom McDermott (@MrTomMcDermott) November 16, 2022

 WHAT NEXT FOR RONALDO?
-While Ronaldo has been ruled out of Portugal's warm up game against Nigeria due to a stomach bug, he will look to be fit in time for their World Cup opener against Ghana next Thursday.
+While Ronaldo has been ruled out of Portugal's warm-up game against Nigeria due to a stomach bug, he will look to be fit in time for their World Cup opener against Ghana next Thursday.
+What the future holds for him at United remains to be seen, although the suggestions are that he may have played his last ever game for the Red Devils.

 Editors' Picks